Mary Lutz, Chair

 161 Task Force of the Northland Area Business Association

-In 1997, I noticed that the landscape box at the southeast corner of Maple Canyon and 161 was atrocious.
+In 1997, Northland resident George Schmidt noticed that the landscape box at the southeast corner of Maple Canyon and 161 was in terrible shape.
 It was discovered that there are 22 such boxes that were put in with a special grant from The Columbus Foundation in the 1970’s.
 No one had done anything to the boxes for 12 years.

-NABA started the 161 Task Force 5 years ago.
-I have been the Chair since January 2017.
+NABA started the 161 Task Force in XX year.
+George Schmidt was the Chair from January 2017 until February 2019, when Dr. Mary Lutz became the Chair.
 We all volunteer to make it better for you all.